Poofakiin/Poofakiin/README.md

 - 🔭 I'm currently in my 5th year, eager to join the professional sphere

-- 🌱 Interested in data analysis using advanced data science techniques
+- 🌱 Passionate about data analysis with advanced data science techniques.
+Continuously seeking new knowledge

-- 🌱 Always seeking ways to improve teamwork
+- 🚌 I'm interested in graph analysis and optimization problems.

 - 🎈 I possess theoretical knowledge of Python, C, Scala, and C++.
 I aim to further apply and enhance these skills